anandpatel504/Hackathon-Aandolan/Basics_Python.md

 - Rajkumar

 ```
-You have to make guessing game , ATM and Rock-Scissor-Paper Game.
+You have to make guessing game , ATM and Rock-paper-Scissor Game.
 ```

 ## Group 3